 - Its not reliant on old enemies: The 4th Doctors era proves that Doctor Who does not need to have old enemies constantly return to support it.
 It was one of the most successful among both the general pubic and the viewers, yet it also had very few of the Doctors old enemies returning.
 The Master appears 3 times in 7 years, the Daleks twice and the Cybermen once!

 - It revealed more about the Time Lords: Some have seen this as a bad thing, preferring the Time Lords to remain mysterious, but I liked finding out more about the time lords.
 It was interesting to see another more corrupt side to their society, and I like the fact that during the Baker era we were introduced to more time lord characters like Morbius, Rassilon, Borusa and Romana the first female Time Lord character.
 It made a refreshing change from it always being the Master

 Things I didn’t like

 - Too much humour: This is a problem with later Baker stories.
-I am no opposed to their being any humour in Doctor Who, but it should never bee overwhelming like it was in season 17.
-Whilst earlier Baker stories may have made certain villains scarier later ones made them seem like bumbling clowns in comparison.
-Not as bad as Missy, but still look at how the Sontaans are portrayed in “The Invasion of Time” and the Daleks in “Destiny of the Daleks”.
+I am no opposed to their being any humour in Doctor Who, but it should never be overwhelming like it was in season 17.
+Whilst earlier Baker stories may have made certain villains scarier, later ones made them seem like bumbling clowns in comparison.
+Again it never reached the depths of New Who’s portrayal of villains like Missy, but still look at how the Sontaans are portrayed in “The Invasion of Time” and the Daleks in “Destiny of the Daleks”.